 The intermodal carrier will then deliver the cargo to its final destination, where the containers are again transferred onto another transport mode or taken directly to the final consignee.

 Working with an intermodal carrier is not as difficult as it may seem.

 The key is to find a reliable intermodal freight forwarder with competitive rail prices that can act as a single point of contact to help you with your logistical supply chain.

 Intermodal freight transportation in Canada

-If you’re shipping across Canada, you might want to have a look at our full load rail service company, using the CP and CN railway system as a low carbon footprint and cost-effective solution to deliver your goods easily.
+If you’re shipping domestic intermodal across Canada, you might want to have a look at our full-load rail service company, using the CP and CN railway system as a low-carbon footprint and cost-effective solution to deliver your goods easily.

 From Montreal to Edmonton, Toronto to Vancouver, and everything else in between the east coast to the west, we, at RailGateway, can get your goods where they need to go and at the best rates possible.

 We’re Canada’s number one choice for full-load intermodal rail transport shipping, and we’re here to help make the process as easy as possible.

 Get a free intermodal quote for our services, and we’ll let you know if we’re a good fit for you.

 What is an intermodal carrier?